Best MacBook Black Friday 2020 deals at Best Buy, Costco, more - 9to5Mac

-As is to be expected, Black Friday is set to bring some of the best MacBook deals of the year.
-While there are already some great deals available right now from online retailers, the brick and mortar stores are also expected to bring the heat next week with some Black Friday and Cyber Monday deals of their own.
+As is to be expected, Cyber Monday is set to bring some of the best MacBook deals of the year.
+While there are already some great deals available right now from online retailers, the brick and mortar stores have also brought the heat with some Black Friday and Cyber Monday deals of their own.
 You’ll find all of the best MacBook (and other Mac!)
-Black Friday deals down below.
+Cyber Monday deals down below.

-Black Friday is here, and there are lots of deals already live for you to snag.
-Amazon is taking $49.01 off Apple’s new M1-powered 13-inch MacBook Pro, bringing the entry level model with 256GB storage to $1,249.99.
-They’re also offering Apple’s previous-generation 13-inch MacBook Air 256GB for $1,050
+Cyber Monday is here, and there are lots of deals already live for you to snag.
+Amazon offers Apple’s 16-inch MacBook Pro 2.3GHz/16GB/1TB for $2,449 shipped.
+That’s $50 under our previous mention.
+You can also save $300 on the 512GB model at Amazon today, bringing the price down to $2,099.

 Wondering if the base MacBook Air is powerful enough for you?
 We wrote an extensive story on that, but the short answer is “yes” for most people: